 Shop till you drop

-After you stop for a sweet, it’s time to go shopping and Thessaloniki is certainly the right place.
-The couture houses and designer labels are primarily located on Proxenou Koromila Street and Mitropoleos Avenue, crossed by the likes of Morgentaou, Mitropolitou Iosif, Chrysostomou Smyrnis, Lassani, Agia Sofia and Karolou Dil.
+Time for some shopping.
+The couture houses and designer labels are primarily located on Proxenou Koromila Street and Mitropoleos Avenue, crossed by the likes of Morgentaou, Mitropolitou Iosif, Chrysostomou Smyrnis, Lassani, Agia Sofia and Karolou Dil streets.
 For more commercial stores, head to Tsimiki, Ermou and Egnatia streets.
-And for more new age and alternative styles, you’ll find boutiques along all the side streets of the centre and on the pedestrian avenues like Zeuxidos in Agias Theodoras, Georgiou Stavrou in Nikiforou Foka and Isavron Street.
+And for new age and alternative styles, you’ll find boutiques along all the side streets of the centre and on the pedestrian avenues like Zefxidos, Georgiou Stavrou and Isavron streets.

 Stone, brick and wood.
-At Ladadika, the old commercial facilities provide a retro background to a lively, modern hangout.
+The old commercial facilities of the portside Ladadika district provide a retro background to a lively, modern hangout.
 Their renovation in 1996 marked the moment when everything went decidedly trendy.
 Come for a coffee, nibble or cocktail at the stylish bars and restaurants in one of the most avant-garde neighbourhoods in the city.

 A meeting place for cinema aficionados

-Every November, thousands of cinephiles descend upon the city for the renowned International Film Festival, which began in Thessaloniki in 1960 and became international in 1992 by including in its programme films from all over the world.
-The festival’s main venues are the iconic Olympon Cinema at Aristotelous Square and the warehouses at the port.
+Every November, thousands of cinephiles descend upon the city for the renowned International Film Festival, which began in 1960 and became international in 1992 by including in its programme films from all over the world.
+The festival’s main venues are the iconic Olympion Cinema on Aristotelous Square and the warehouses at the port.

 In Thessaloniki, the next bar you stop at is never the last.
 As the music plays on and the drinks flow, you find yourself in a city that never sleeps (just saying).
-Vintage or industrial, 20s-era speakeasy or progressive; there are trailblazing bars and clubs for all styles.
+Vintage or industrial, 20s-era speakeasy or progressive… Thessaloniki’s nightlife is full of trailblazing bars and clubs for all styles.

-Thessaloniki is teeming with important museums.
-Don’t miss the Archaeological Museum, with finds from the civilisation of ancient Macedonia, from the prehistoric to the Christian eras.
-The city’s ‘gem’ is the Museum of Byzantine Culture.
-After walking through its galleries have a coffee at its excellent cafe-restaurant.
-And there’s more, the Jewish Museum, the Museum for the Macedonian Struggle, the Thessaloniki History Centre, the State Museum of Contemporary Art, the Folk and Ethnographic Museum, the Thessaloniki Olympic Museum, the Art Gallery of the Society for Macedonian Studies, the War Museum and the Teloglion Foundation of Art.
-As you can see, this is a city that adores history, culture and modern art.
+Visiting the museums is hands down one of the best things to do in Thessaloniki.
+Possibly the most impressive is the Archaeological Museum, with finds from the civilisation of ancient Macedonia, from the prehistoric to the Christian eras.
+And another gem is the Museum of Byzantine Culture.
+After walking through its galleries, have a coffee at the museum’s excellent cafe-restaurant.
+And there’s more… the Jewish Museum, the Museum for the Macedonian Struggle, the Thessaloniki History Centre, the State Museum of Contemporary Art, the Folk and Ethnographic Museum, the Thessaloniki Olympic Museum, the Art Gallery of the Society for Macedonian Studies, the War Museum and the Teloglion Foundation of Art.
+It’s a city that adores history, culture and modern art.

 Neoclassical buildings and designer hospitality

-You have plenty of excellent choices when it comes to where to stay in Thessaloniki.
-Large and luxurious neoclassical buildings that have been converted to hotels and are surrounded by chic cafes and stylish restaurants.
-Art hotels, boutique hotels and guest villas with high-standards of service and spas.
+There are plenty of choices when it comes to where to stay.
+Large and luxurious neoclassical buildings converted to hotels are surrounded by chic cafes and stylish restaurants.
+As are art and boutique hotels and guest villas with high-standards of service.
 Whatever your reason for travelling to the city – business or pleasure – you’re in for a treat.